 Reviews of and Improvements in Personnel Development

 Through our many internally-developed training programs, we collect participant feedback and make regular improvements to training program content to better meet employees' needs.
-We endeavor to provide employees with expanded capacity-building opportunities by constantly adding new training areas.
+We endeavor to provide employees with expanded capacity-building opportunities by consistently adding new training areas.
 To help build up expertise, we also collaborate with stakeholders such as educational institutions and NGOs in various ways, such as participating in extension programs, inviting external experts to hold personal development seminars and jointly developing training programs.